Quantum algorithm for one-quasiparticle excitations in the thermodynamic limit via cluster-additive block diagonalization: VQE as cluster solver

 Our recent work \cite{Sumeet2024} investigated HVA performance for ground-state energy calculations.
-Here, we employ HVA to minimize the cost functions in Eqs.~\eqref{eq:C_var} and \eqref{eq:C_trace} that block-diagonalize the Hamiltonian.
+Here, we employ HVA to minimize the cost functions in Eqs.~\eqref{eq:C_var} and \eqref{eq:C_trace} that block diagonalize the Hamiltonian.
 For a Hamiltonian decomposed as $H=\sum_{\mu} H_{\mu}$, the HVA unitary takes the form

 where $l$ indexes the layers.
-The HVA construction follows the physical intuition of adiabatic evolution: each layer implements a discrete evolution step alternating between the unperturbed Hamiltonian $H_0$ and the perturbation $V$, with variational parameters that can transform the unperturbed eigenstates into eigenstates of the full Hamiltonian $H = H_0 + xV$.
+The HVA construction follows the physical intuition of adiabatic evolution: Each layer implements a discrete evolution step alternating between the unperturbed Hamiltonian $H_0$ and the perturbation $V$, with variational parameters that can transform the unperturbed eigenstates into eigenstates of the full Hamiltonian $H = H_0 + xV$.
 Following the bang-bang digitized adiabatic approach \cite{wang_bang-bang_2022}, we group commuting terms together and separate non-commuting terms to create blocks that are individually classically solvable, thereby minimizing Trotter error.

-For the TFIM+LF Eq.~\eqref{eq:ham_overview} on any cluster graph $C$, the HVA unitary is:
+For the TFIM+LF [Eq.~\eqref{eq:ham_overview}] on any cluster graph $C$, the HVA unitary is:

-The XX-X-Z ordering exemplifies this strategy: since $[X_{\nu} X_{\mu}, X_{\rho}] = 0$, the $XX$-coupling and $X$-field blocks commute and are placed adjacently, forming $H_{XX-X} = -\sum_{\langle\nu,\mu\rangle} X_{\nu} X_{\mu} - h_{X} \sum_{\nu} X_{\nu}$, which is classically solvable (eigenstates are product states in the $X$ basis).
+The $XX-X-Z$ ordering exemplifies this strategy: Since $[X_{\nu} X_{\mu}, X_{\rho}] = 0$, the $XX$-coupling and $X$-field blocks commute and are placed adjacently, forming $H_{XX-X} = -\sum_{\langle\nu,\mu\rangle} X_{\nu} X_{\mu} - h_{X} \sum_{\nu} X_{\nu}$, which is classically solvable (eigenstates are product states in the $X$ basis).
 The $Z$-field block $H_{Z} = -h_{Z} \sum_{\nu} Z_{\nu}$ is also diagonal.
 This creates two classically solvable parts per layer.
+On a cluster of $N$ spins, each HVA layer requires $N$ qubits, $2N$ single-qubit rotations ($N$ for the $Z$ block and $N$ for the $X$ block), and one two-qubit gate per nearest-neighbor bond from the $XX$ block ($N-1$ for an open one-dimensional chain).
 This layer structure is illustrated in Fig.~\ref{fig:HVA_circuit} for the one-dimensional case.
 The general principle of grouping commuting terms to form classically solvable blocks applies to arbitrary cluster geometries.